JVMerkle/gemportal/README.md

 - [ ] Clean up code

 ## Contributing
-Open a PR or send your patches to info@jvmerkle.de.
+Open a PR or send your patches to me@jvmerkle.de.